-In any mommy Facebook group or forum, especially a due date club, there comes a time for the “How do I know if I’m in labor?” posts.
-Lots of well meaning experiences, random information and links like this recent post from the Pregnant Chicken are shared in response.
-And it’s easy for a full term mom to get really excited about an app to time their contractions, or to over-analyze her cramping, or even find herself doing a Google search for mucous plugs.
+In and parenting group or forum, especially a due date club, there comes a time for the “How do I know if I’m in labor?” posts.
+Lots of well meaning experiences, random information and links like this post from Pregnant Chicken are shared in response.
+And it’s easy for a full term pregnant person to get really excited about an app to time their contractions, or to over-analyze their cramping, or even find themselves doing a Google search for mucous plugs.
 (Don’t look it up.
 You’ve been warned.)

-With all these possible signs of impending birthing and random tips and encouragement from the interwebs, sometimes a mom-to-be just needs to stop.
+With all these possible signs of impending birthing and random tips and encouragement from the interwebs, sometimes an impatient pregnant person just needs to stop.